II-VI (NASDAQ:IIVI) Releases Q1 2022 Earnings Guidance

-II-VI (NASDAQ:IIVI) updated its first quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.750-$0.900 for the period, compared to the Thomson Reuters consensus estimate of $0.900.
+II-VI (NASDAQ:IIVI) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $0.750-$0.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.900.
 The company issued revenue guidance of $780 million-$830 million, compared to the consensus revenue estimate of $804.04 million.

-Several analysts have commented on the company.
-Northland Securities upgraded II-VI from a market perform rating to an outperform rating and lifted their price target for the company from $60.00 to $70.00 in a report on Friday, May 7th.
-Benchmark lowered their price target on II-VI from $105.00 to $90.00 and set a buy rating for the company in a report on Wednesday, August 11th.
-Barclays restated an equal weight rating and issued a $65.00 price target (down previously from $105.00) on shares of II-VI in a report on Monday, May 24th.
-Canaccord Genuity lowered their price target on II-VI from $125.00 to $102.00 and set a buy rating for the company in a report on Friday, May 7th.
-Finally, Zacks Investment Research upgraded II-VI from a sell rating to a hold rating in a report on Tuesday.
-Four investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus price target of $87.39.
+IIVI has been the topic of several research reports.
+Northland Securities raised shares of II-VI from a market perform rating to an outperform rating and raised their price objective for the stock from $60.00 to $70.00 in a research report on Friday, May 7th.
+Canaccord Genuity lowered their price target on II-VI from $125.00 to $102.00 and set a buy rating on the stock in a report on Friday, May 7th.
+Citigroup decreased their price objective on II-VI from $75.00 to $68.00 and set a neutral rating for the company in a research report on Friday, August 20th.
+Zacks Investment Research upgraded II-VI from a sell rating to a hold rating in a research note on Tuesday, August 24th.
+Finally, Morgan Stanley decreased their price target on II-VI from $88.00 to $80.00 and set an equal weight rating for the company in a report on Friday, May 7th.
+Four equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $87.39.

-In other news, President Walter Robert Bashaw II sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, June 28th.
-The stock was sold at an average price of $72.09, for a total value of $360,450.00.
-Following the completion of the sale, the president now directly owns 45,059 shares in the company, valued at approximately $3,248,303.31.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Vincent D. Mattera, Jr. sold 8,500 shares of the business’s stock in a transaction that occurred on Monday, August 16th.
-The shares were sold at an average price of $62.61, for a total value of $532,185.00.
-Following the completion of the sale, the chief executive officer now owns 352,472 shares of the company’s stock, valued at $22,068,271.92.
+In related news, CEO Vincent D. Mattera, Jr. sold 8,500 shares of the business’s stock in a transaction that occurred on Monday, August 16th.
+The stock was sold at an average price of $62.61, for a total transaction of $532,185.00.
+Following the transaction, the chief executive officer now directly owns 352,472 shares of the company’s stock, valued at approximately $22,068,271.92.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CTO Christopher Koeppen sold 1,500 shares of II-VI stock in a transaction that occurred on Wednesday, August 25th.
+The shares were sold at an average price of $62.51, for a total transaction of $93,765.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 46,200 shares of company stock worth $3,155,134.
-2.80% of the stock is currently owned by corporate insiders.
+Insiders sold 32,200 shares of company stock worth $2,183,429 in the last 90 days.
+2.80% of the stock is currently owned by insiders.

 II-VI, Inc engages in the development, refinement, manufacturing, and marketing of engineered materials and opto-electronic components and devices for precision in the field of industrial materials processing, optical communications, aerospace and defense, consumer electronics, semiconductor capital equipment, life sciences, and automotive applications and markets.